microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-access-reviews-api.md

 To complete this tutorial, you need the following resources and privileges:

-+ A working Azure AD tenant with an Azure AD Premium P2 or trial license enabled.
++ A working Azure AD tenant with an Azure AD Premium P2 or EMS E5 license enabled.

-+ A security group.
-You will use this group to apply access reviews.

 + Permissions:
-  + To call the Access Reviews APIs in this tutorial, consent to one or all the following permissions (from least to most privileged):
+  + To call the Access Reviews APIs in this tutorial, consent to the *AccessReview.Read.All* permission.
-    + AccessReview.Read.All
-    + AccessReview.ReadWrite.All
-    + AccessReview.ReadWrite.Membership
-  + To create the test group, first consent to the *Group.ReadWrite.All* permission.
+  + To create a test group, and delete it later after completing the tutorial, consent to the *Group.ReadWrite.All* permission.

 ## Step 1: Create a security group and assign owners